ins7itia/PacktpubToKindle/README.md

 ## Supported Python Version
 Tested on 2.7.x and 3.5.2

+## Dependencies
+You will need below to run the script:
+* BeautifulSoup4
+* Requests
+* ConfigParser
+* html5lib

+You can easily install those modules by using pip.

 ## Prerequisites
 * You need to add 'kindle@packtpub.com' account to your approved personal document e-mail list in kindle settings.
 * You can find the list in kindle website -> 'Manage Your Content and Devices' -> 'Settings' -> 'Personal Document Settings'